The Ultimate Sports Rolex – The Explorer II Reference 1655

 When I got the chance to play around with this Rolex Explorer II reference 1655 for a while (well, I had it on loan for about a year!)
 I was quite excited.
 You have to know that of all Rolex watches, the Explorer collection is among my favorites (as well as the GMT-Master) and the Explorer II 1655 has always rated as high on my wish list to try and test.
 One of the first things I noticed was that the dial is kinda strange.
 Specifically, I knew that the hour and minute markers were a bit odd, but I didn’t realize the effect of this during normal wear.

 As you can see, the hour and minute markers are quite OK.
 Every 5 minutes there is a fat hour marker and on the 12, 6 and 9 there is some extra punch to them.
-However, the 24 hour scale has been aligned with an extra set of hour markers, to which the large orange hand points.
-I find this to be quite distracting and could not get used to it to be honest.
+However, the 24-hour scale has been aligned with an extra set of hour markers (or you can see them as half-hour markers), to which the large orange hand points.
+I find this to be quite distracting and it was very difficult for me to get used to this dial and I am not sure I actually did.

 The Rolex Explorer reference 1655 has an interesting case.
 Where I find my own Rolex GMT-Master 1675 to wear quite ‘thin’, this Explorer II wears differently.
 It’s even unique versus the Sea-Dweller and Submariner watches I previously owned.
 Also, the watch measures 39mm in diameter, which is a tad bit smaller than the others I mentioned.
 It’s quite thick, so the dimensions sum up to what feels like wearing a very compact and solid stainless steel watch, which it is of course.
 Just like the funky dial, this needed some time to get used to.